Patron: His Royal Highness The Prince of Wales

 Please note in particular that:

 BPA Members' insurance includes a separate policy giving £15K death and critical injury cover (for members aged under 75 years) whilst undertaking a parachute jump from leaving the aircraft until such time the landing is complete in accordance with the BPA Operations Manual supplemented by local Standard Operating Procedures, ie when jumping at BPA Affiliated Parachute Training Organisations or on an organised and notified display by a BPA-Registered Display Team.
 The death and critical insurance policy does NOT apply outside the UK except at the BPA Affilated Parachute Training Organisations on British bases in Germany and Cyprus.
-A summary of this policy is included in the Members' insurance summary document (click on link higher up page).
+A summary of this policy is included in the Members' insurance summary document (please enter '206' in Forms Search box above).

 Insurance against harm to yourself when you are skydiving (or doing whatever else that a specific personal accident insurance policy may cover you).
 Apart from death and critical injury cover (see note above), personal accident insurance is NOT included in your BPA Membership - you need to take it out separately.
 Typically, a personal accident policy might cover you if you were off work recovering from an injury sustained in sport parachuting - say for example your work involves driving and you sustain a broken ankle that prevents you from working until it has healed.